Vietnam.vn - Nền tảng quảng bá Việt Nam

 National Assembly delegates attending the meeting.
 Photo: QUANG PHUC

 According to Deputy Nguyen Tri Thuc, the recent shortage of radioactive drugs used to diagnose cancer patients on PET/CT machines has occurred in most hospitals that do not have reactors to produce radioactive drugs.
-The draft law stipulates that medical examination and treatment facilities are allowed to provide radioactive drugs to other medical examination and treatment facilities according to regulations of the Ministry of Health, but in reality there is no guiding circular and the 2023 Bidding Law has not yet regulated it.
+The draft law stipulates that medical examination and treatment facilities are allowed to provide radioactive drugs to other medical examination and treatment facilities according to regulations of the Ministry of Health, but in reality there is no guiding circular and the 2023 Bidding Law has not yet regulated.

 NGUYỄN ANH TRÍ.jpeg

-Deputy Nguyen Anh Tri (Hanoi)
+Delegate Nguyen Anh Tri (Hanoi)

 This delay has a significant impact on the quality of treatment for patients.
 Deputy Nguyen Anh Tri proposed that the draft law add the content that the Ministry of Health is responsible for updating the list of complementary medicines annually.
 In addition, the Ministry of Health needs to coordinate with the Vietnam Social Security to develop provisions on adjusting the annual payment rate, thereby maximally protecting the legitimate rights and interests of the people, especially patients with malignant diseases requiring long-term treatment.